micmejia/bible-dump/NKJV/Luke/Luke 8.md

 But He said to them, "Where is your faith?"
 And they were afraid, and marveled, saying to one another, "Who can this be?
 For He commands even the winds and water, and they obey Him!" ## A Demon-Possessed Man Healed

 ###### 26
-Then they sailed to the country of the [^k]Gadarenes, which is opposite Galilee.
+Then they sailed to the country of the Gadarenes, which is opposite Galilee.

 ###### 27
-And when He stepped out on the land, there met Him a certain man from the city who had demons [^l]for a long time.
+And when He stepped out on the land, there met Him a certain man from the city who had demons for a long time.
 And he wore no clothes, nor did he live in a house but in the tombs.

 ###### 28
 When he saw Jesus, he cried out, fell down before Him, and with a loud voice said, "What have I to do with You, Jesus, Son of the Most High God?
 I beg You, do not torment me!"